tomjoht/tomjoht.github.io/_posts/2018/2018-02-14-openapi-and-swagger-presentation.md

 ---
-title: "Recording of presentation on Swagger UI and the OpenAPI spec (for STC and WTD San Diego)"
+title: "Recording of OpenAPI and Swagger presentation (for STC and WTD San Diego)"
 categories:
 - api-doc
 - podcasts